salma-svg/salma-svg.github.io/projects/OCL/code.md

 python Optimisation.py {directory_name} {want_to_regenerate_prediction_model} {iron_cast_name}
 ```

-{directory_name}: The name of the directory where your data files are located.
+`directory_name`: The name of the directory where your data files are located.
 For example, data.

-{want_to_regenerate_prediction_model}: Set this to oui if you want to regenerate the prediction models or non if you want to use existing models.
+want_to_regenerate_prediction_model: Set this to oui if you want to regenerate the prediction models or non if you want to use existing models.
 For example, oui or non.

 {iron_cast_name}: The specific name of the iron cast grade you are optimizing.
 For example, 'GS 400-15'.